-- 13.1 Employees in the bargaining unit will be paid a mileage rate to conform with Internal Revenue Service Regulations for the use of their personal cars if such use is required and approved at least twenty-four (24) hours in advance by their Bureau Commander or his designee, and for travel associated with required training at the Pat Thomas Law Enforcement Academy when a City vehicle is not available at Police Department headquarters.
-The mileage reimbursement for required training will apply only to the distance traveled between the Pat Thomas Law Enforcement Academy and the Tallahassee Police Department.
+13.1 Employees, excluding new employees that have yet to receive an assigned vehicle, in the bargaining unit will be paid a mileage rate to conform with Internal Revenue Service Regulations for the use of their personal cars if such use is required and approved at least twenty-four (24) hours in advance by their Bureau

+Commander or his designee, and for travel associated with required training at the Florida Public Safety Institute when a City vehicle is not available at Police Department headquarters.
+The mileage reimbursement for required training will apply only to the distance traveled between the Florida Public Safety Institute Academy and the Tallahassee Police Department.
 Use of a personal car for the purpose of required court attendance or other overtime assignments shall not entitle employees to a mileage payment.

-ARTICLE 14 PHYSICAL FITNESS
+ARTICLE 14 PHYSICAL FITNESS AND WELLNESS

-- 14.1 It is understood that the City retains the right to require employees to be in good physical condition so that they are able to perform the essential duties described in the City of Tallahassee job specification for Police Officer or Police Investigator.
-Any implementation or modification of a physical fitness standard for current members shall be negotiated and incorporated through a MOU with the Association via ratification.
+14.1 It is understood that the City retains the right to require employees to be in good physical condition so that they are able to perform the essential duties described in the City of Tallahassee job specification for Sergeant or Lieutenant.